michaelshi-logdna/Log-Analysis-with-LogDNA/archive.md

 You archive logs from an {{site.data.keyword.la_full_notm}} instance into a bucket in an {{site.data.keyword.cos_full_notm}} (COS) instance.
 Each {{site.data.keyword.la_full_notm}} instance has its own archiving configuration.

-Logs are automatically archived once a day in a compressed format **(.json.gz)**.
+Logs are automatically archived once a hour in a compressed format **(.json.gz)**.
 Each line preserves its metadata.

 Logs are archived 24 - 48 hours after you save the configuration.